read-my-name/read-my-name/README.md

 ### :man_technologist: About Me :
 I am a Software Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> work in Singapore.

-- :telescope: I’m currently working as a Software Engineer and interested on developing.
+- :telescope: I’m currently working as a Software Engineer and my interest is to develop.

 - :seedling: Exploring Trading System and Website Development.